Indian Lawyers Association

 - Act pleasant and dignified, and refrain from all illegal and morally reprehensible conduct.

 - Be respectful to judges, the courts, opposing counsel, and opposing parties.
-Every person should be treated with respect and dignity.
+Every member of the legal fraternity should be treated with respect and dignity.

-- Doing everything possible to resolve current matters that are stuck in court for years and reducing the backlog of 27 million cases.
-ILA members are treating this as an emergency and committed to resolving all 27 million pending cases by 2022.
+- Doing everything possible to resolve current matters that are stuck in court for years and reducing the backlog of Indian courts.

 - Settling legal disputes as much as possible by using alternative dispute resolution methods before seeking the intervention of courts and clogging the Indian court system even more.